RJ601/Next-Word-Prediction-Using-Word-Level-LSTM/README.md

 # 🚀 Usage

-To **run predictions on custom input**:
-👉 Open and run the `demo.ipynb` Jupyter notebook.
+Load the model:
+from tensorflow.keras.models import load_model
+model = load_model("model.keras")

 To **train the model from scratch**:
-👉 Open `training.ipynb`, optionally modify the hyperparameters, and run all cells.
+👉 Open `LSTM_Model_Training.ipynb`, optionally modify the hyperparameters, and run all cells.

-*(Sample output screenshot will be added here)*

 ---